max2play/webinterface/README.md

  - some file-permissions and sudoer-configs need to be set in order to get wifi and other things working in the max2play-interface

+Webinterface is under /max2play

+Config-Files for /etc/ under /CONFIG_SYSTEM

+Config-Files for /home/USER under /CONFIG_USER

+Packages with Scripts for /opt/ under /opt/

 This file is work in progress...